hallpaz/3dsystems21/docs/assignment7.md

 -  Understand more deeply a renderer pipeline
 -  Learn how a differentiable pipeline can be used to infer a variety of scene properties
--  Train a model with 2D images supervision
+-  Train a model to infer 3D geometry using 2D images supervision
 -  Test and understand the limitations of a differentiable renderer

 ## Instructions: